 Constantine Curran / Helen Laird Book Collection

-UCD Library Special Collections holds Constantine Curran’s book collection.
+UCD Library Special Collections holds the Constantine Curran / Helen Laird book collection.

 - The Constantine Curran book collection contains first editions of important Irish writers such as James Joyce, W. B. Yeats, George Russell as well as many other figures in early 20th century Irish writing.
 Purchased from their daughter, Elizabeth Solterer in 1971, Special Collections also holds a collection of letters and photographs that belonged to Curran.
 Curran had a wide network of friends and acquaintances in Irish cultural circles, and many of the books in the collection are signed by their authors.

 - Irish periodicals and magazines, including Dana: An Irish Magazine of Independent Thought, The Shanachie: An Irish Illustrated Quarterly and The Irish Homestead.

 - Early editions of works by James Joyce, including A Portrait of the Artist as a Young Man, W. B. Yeats, and Lady Wilde (‘Speranza’), and Dora Sigerson.

 - An impressive array of material from the Dun Emer and Cuala Press, including A Broadside (1908–15).